chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ## Frequently Asked Questions

+### What are different ways to provision an on-premise deployment?
+- There are two types of infrastructure to provision on-premise deployment as follows:
+   -  Existing Infrastructure
+   -  Existing Cloud Infrastructure
+      -  AWS
+      -  Google Cloud Platform

+### What are different types of backup available for deployment on GCP platform?
+- Google Cloud Storage(GCS) and File System(FS) type backup is supported for deployment on GCP platform

 ### How to check logs For automate nodes?
 - To view the logs please do ssh to the respective node by running the command from bastion node `./chef-automate ssh --hostname a2`